Members

 Organizations that serve people affected by hunger

-Food Banks: Carlos Soriano, Oregon Food Bank, Rick Gaupo, Marion-Polk Food Share. and Regional Food Bank Network Representative, Courtney Nichols (Klamath Food Bank)
+Food Banks: Carlos Soriano, Oregon Food Bank; Rick Gaupo, Marion-Polk Food Share; Courtney Nichols, Klamath Food Bank/Regional Food Bank Network Representative

-Direct Service Providers: Jessica Morris, Meals on Wheels People, and Kellie Frank, High Desert Partnership
+Direct Service Providers: Jessica Morris, Meals on Wheels People; Kellie Frank, High Desert Partnership; Sherielyn Gardner, Milk Crate Kitchen

 Migrant Community: Donalda Dodson, Oregon Community Development Coalition